📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 With Atlassian's solution, Confluence admins can allow users to create their own statuses, but those are not available for anyone else.
 This way those can't contribute to an efficient page status management practice for Confluence.

-A Confluence page status can have:
+A custom Confluence page status can have:

 1. a name,